microsoft/service-fabric-client-dotnet/docs/Usage.md

 ```

 ### Connecting to cluster secured with X509 certificate
+Certificate inforamtion should be provided explictly when connecting to a secured cluster from within the cluster or outside the cluster.
 ```csharp
 // create client using security settings var clusterUrl = new Uri(@"https://<cluster_fqdn>:19080");